biosustain/AutoFlow-HTC/README.md

 ### Summary statistics:

 - summary_stats.xlsx file containing summary statistics of the estimated parameters grouping by species, by bioshaker and both.

+### Temporary growth rate calculation

+- A temporary alternative is provided until the underlying issue with the implemented growth rate calculation is fixed.
+The specific growth rates between every time step are calculated and provided in an .xlsx file and the progression of specific growth rates is plotted for every well.
+These files can be found in the ``Temporary_GR_check`` folder in the produced ``Results`` folder.

 ## Contributing